Revature-Training-1302/notes/week3/sql.md

     - Employee can belong to multiple departments

 ## Sub-languages
-1. Data Definition Language (DDL) - all about creating tables, setting up the structure
+1. Data Definition Language (DDL) - all about creating tables, setting up the structure, modifying the columns
     - create - create a table in SQL
         - can only create a table once, otherwise SQL will yell at you "Error relation already exists"
         - can check if the table exists